leungarthur/leungarthur.github.io/index.md

 For grad school, I'm looking to pursue topics pertaining to photosynthesis, global change biology and/or high throughput methods.

+### Undergraduate Research

 At [the Hüner lab][huner] (Fall 2019–present), I'm involved in an experiment conducted at the [Biotron Experimental Climate Change Research Centre][biotron] examining the effects of climate change on physiology of boreal trees.

-I received the [NSERC Undergraduate Student Research Award][usra] for Summer 2020!
+- I received the [NSERC Undergraduate Student Research Award][usra] for Summer 2020!

-I'm currently doing a project on energy partitioning and photoprotection in photosynthesis in five boreal tree species.
+- I'm currently doing a thesis project on energy partitioning and photoprotection in photosynthesis in five boreal tree species.
-- Analyzed chlorophyll fluorescence data.
-Interesting differences between species!

 [huner]: https://www.uwo.ca/biology/directory/faculty/huner.html
 [biotron]: https://www.uwo.ca/sci/research/biotron/